Resident Policies and Regulations

 When it’s time for you to move out, we have a few simple requirements:

-iYou must fulfill all the terms and conditions of your lease and leave owing the community no money.
+You must fulfill all the terms and conditions of your Lease and leave owing the Community no money.

-iYou must give us formal written notice, within the time frame stated in your lease, of your intention to terminate your lease.
-You must vacate and remove all of your property and return all keys, garage door openers, and all other personal property belonging to Lessor on or before the termination date.
+You must provide a formal 30-day written notice, within the time frame stated in your Lease, of your intention to terminate your Lease.
+You must vacate and remove your property and return all keys, garage door openers, and all other personal property belonging to Lessor on or before the termination date.

-When you vacate your apartment, any personal property left in your apartment will be considered abandoned and may be disposed of without liability to us, subject to applicable laws.
+You must give us a complete forwarding address.
+When you vacate your Apartment, any personal property left in your Apartment will be considered abandoned and may be disposed of without liability to us, subject to applicable laws.

-Rental Security Deposits; Standard Cleaning and Repair Charges Your rental security deposit is a good faith deposit for the fulfillment of your lease and is a contingency against any damages to your apartment or the community caused by you, your family, or your guests.
+Rental Security Deposits; Standard Cleaning and Repair Charges Your rental security deposit is a good faith deposit for the fulfillment of your Lease and is a contingency against any damages to your Apartment or the Community caused by you, your family, or your guests.
 You cannot apply the security deposit to your last month’s rent.

 ADDITIONAL COMMUNITY POLICIES